MARTA FIGUEIREDO: CRIP TIME

 Sat 24 May 10am – 4pm

-Crip Time is a powerful sculptural and performative installation by artist Marta Figueiredo, inviting visitors to explore the impact of chronic illness on time, labour, and productivity.
-Presented at MAGMA Galleries, the work brings together art, science, and storytelling to deepen understanding of the lived experiences of those managing chronic conditions.
+Crip Time Clock is a powerful sculptural and performative installation by artist Marta Figueiredo, inviting visitors to explore the impact of chronic illness on time, labour, and productivity.
+Presented at MAGMA Galleries, the artwork is inspired by qualitative research conducted by Dr Elisabetta Crovara, which explores how digital remote workers reshape their spatio-temporal working environments in response to chronic illness.

 Participants